-In addition, the Selling Shareholders have granted Goldman Sachs International, Morgan Stanley & Co.
+In addition, Rousse Nominees Limited, Vostok Komi (Cyprus) Limited and Lorimer Ventures Limited (together, the "Over-allotment Selling Shareholders") have granted Goldman Sachs International, Morgan Stanley & Co.
 International plc and SIB (Cyprus) Limited (the "Joint Global Co-ordinators" or "JGCs") and J.P.
-Morgan Securities plc and Renaissance Securities (Cyprus) Limited (the "Joint Bookrunners" or "JBRs") an option exercisable within 30 calendar days of the announcement of the Offer Price to purchase up to ● additional GDRs at the Offer Price, solely to cover over-allotments, if any, in connection with the Offering (the "Over-allotment Option").
+Morgan Securities plc and Renaissance Securities (Cyprus) Limited (the "Joint Bookrunners" or "JBRs") an option exercisable within 30 calendar days of the announcement of the Offer Price to purchase up to 9,316,770 additional GDRs at the Offer Price, solely to cover over-allotments, if any, in connection with the Offering (the "Over-allotment Option").
 Pareto Securities AB will be acting as selling agent ("Selling Agent") for the purposes of the Offering.
-Conditional trading in the GDRs on the London Stock Exchange through its IOB is expected to commence on an if-and-when-issued basis on • 2013.
-Admission to the Official List and unconditional trading on the London Stock Exchange ("Admission") is expected to take place on • 2013.
+Conditional trading in the GDRs on the London Stock Exchange through its IOB is expected to commence on an ifand-when-issued basis on 22 October 2013.
+Admission to the Official List and unconditional trading on the London Stock Exchange ("Admission") is expected to take place on 25 October 2013.
 All dealings in the GDRs prior to the commencement of unconditional trading will be of no effect if Admission does not take place and such dealings will be at the sole risk of the parties concerned.
 The GDRs are expected to be traded on the London Stock Exchange under the symbol "TCS"